Maila Nurmi: Personal life

-In the 1940s, Nurmi claimed she had a child with Orson Welles; since Welles was married to Rita Hayworth, the child was given up for adoption.
+Nurmi claimed she had a child with Orson Welles; since Welles was married to Rita Hayworth, the child was given up for adoption on the day he was born in March 1944.

+On January 8, 1956, 23 year-old Ellis Barber (aka "The Vamp") forced his way into Nurmi's West 46th Street New York apartment and terrorized her for almost four hours.
+She escaped and called the police, with help from a local shop owner.

-In the early 1950s, Nurmi was close friends with James Dean, and they spent time together at Googie's coffee shop on the corner of Crescent Heights and Sunset Boulevard in Hollywood.
+Nurmi first saw James Dean at the premiere for Sabrina on September 22, 1954.
+She was personally introduced to him the following day by fellow East of Eden actor Jonathan Haze.
+They spent time together at Googie's coffee shop on the corner of Crescent Heights and Sunset Boulevard in Hollywood.
 She explained their friendship by saying, "We have the same neuroses."

 As Hedda Hopper related in a 1962 memoir that included a chapter on Dean: "We discussed the thin-cheeked actress who calls herself Vampira on television (and cashed in, after Jimmy died, on the publicity she got from knowing him and claimed she could talk to him 'through the veil').
 He said: 'I had studied The Golden Bough and the Marquis de Sade, and I was interested in finding out if this girl was obsessed by a satanic force.
 She knew absolutely nothing.
 I found her void of any true interest except her Vampira make-up.
 She has no absolute.'"

 The 2010 public radio documentary Vampira and Me by author/director R. H. Greene took issue with Hopper's depiction of the Nurmi/Dean relationship, pointing to an extant photo of Dean and Vampira sidekick Jack Simmons in full Boris Karloff Frankenstein make-up as evidence of Nurmi and Dean's friendship.
 The documentary also described a production memo in the Warner Bros. archive citing a set visit from "Vampira" while Dean was making Rebel Without a Cause.

 The Warner Bros memo was first mentioned in the 2006 book Live Fast, Die Young: The Making of Rebel Without a Cause by Lawrence Frascella and Al Weisel, who were given access to the Rebel production files.
 An interview Frascella and Weisel conducted with actress Shelley Winters also uncovered an instance where Dean interrupted an argument with director Nicholas Ray and Winters so he could watch The Vampira Show on TV.

 In Vampira and Me, Nurmi can be heard telling Greene that Jimmy Durante once appeared in a live bit on The Vampira Show where Vampira, dressed as a librarian, rapped his knuckles with a ruler because "he was a very naughty boy."

-The English punk rock band the Damned wrote a song about their relationship, "Plan 9, Channel 7", which can be found on the 1979 album Machine Gun Etiquette.
+The English punk rock band the Damned wrote a song about Nurmi's relationship with Dean, called "Plan 9, Channel 7", which can be found on the 1979 album Machine Gun Etiquette.
+The lyrics state "She lays a wreath of lilies on his grave / And blames God for all the love he never gave / Not to be seduced by those red lips".

-On June 20, 1955, a man forced his way into Nurmi's apartment and terrorized her for almost four hours.
-She escaped and called the police, with help from a local shop owner.